flixOpt/flixOpt/README.md

 ## introduction
 **flixOpt** is an vector based optimization framework creating and solving mixed-integer programming problems (MILP).
 It is created with focus of energy flows but can be used for material flows as well.

-flixOpt is developed in project SMARTBIOGRID by [TU Dresden](https://github.com/gewv-tu-dresden)
+flixOpt was developed in project SMARTBIOGRID by [TU Dresden](https://github.com/gewv-tu-dresden)

 flixOpt is based on matlab framework flixOptMat developed in project FAKS by [TU Dresden](https://github.com/gewv-tu-dresden) and has a few influences from [oemof/solph](https://github.com/oemof/oemof-solph) (Great thanks for your tool!)
 ## key features